insideout10/RealCloud-Logo-Studies/README.md

 Simply run the sketch and adjust the various parameters you'll find on top (i.e. text, colours, font, and so on) to see it changing.

-### How to report issues

-Please use GitHub to report issues: [https://github.com/cyberandy/InSideOut10-Logo/issues](https://github.com/cyberandy/InSideOut10-Logo/issues).

 ### Special thanks and contributors

-**InSideOut10 Logo Generator** is an *Open Source* software started as an initiative of [InsideOut10](http://www.insideout.io) and based on the original artwork of [Ricard Marxer Piñón](http://www.ricardmarxer.com) that we would like to thank.
+**InSideOut10 Logo Generator** is an *Open Source* software started as an initiative of [InsideOut10](http://www.insideout.io) and based on the original artwork of [Ricard Marxer Piñón](http://www.ricardmarxer.com) that we would like to thank for creating the original sketch.

-Logo is not going to be used commercially but we had a lot of fun playing with the Geomerative Library and the original sketch.
+Logo is not going to be used commercially but we had a lot of fun playing with the Geomerative Library.

 ## License